PChadx/get-tDAI-Sepolia/README.md

 Had to find an easier way to get tDAI to use on PulseChain Testnet v4 PulseX AMM.
 Freeing my time from using the smart contract manually with MetaMask.

+NOte: You'll need Sepolia ETH, you can get that from https://sepoliafaucet.com/ make an account, do not use your personal email and use a new wallet address. `when you are done with testing return the ETH and the tDAI so that other people can use them`.

 ## Installation

 # PREP